Alappuzha: Economy

 The economy of the district is based on agriculture and marine products.
 The agricultural activities predominantly revolve around the Kuttanad region, the rice bowl of Kerala.
 Though the district is industrially backward, some traditional industries based on coir and coir products, marine products, handlooms, different types of handicrafts, toddy tapping have been active from the very early times.
 The district is known as the traditional home of coir industry in Kerala.

 The availability of raw materials and the existence of backwaters and canals suitable for the getting of green husk and accessibility of transportation are the main factors of the development of this industry.
 Arabs had carried on trade in coir products from very ancient period.
 The manufacture of mats and mattings were first introduced in 1859 by James Durragh.

 The Coir Board was established by the Central Government under the provisions of the Coir Industry Act in 1955.
 A coir research institute functions at Kalavoor.
 The National Coir Training and Designing Centre was established at Alappuzha in 1965.

 Coir is the most important commodity manufactured in Alappuzha, Kayamkulam, Kokkothamangalam, Komalapuram, Mannancherry, Muhamma and Vayalar.
 Coir products are available in Cherthala and Mannancherry, lime shell in Arookutty and Kodamthuruth, plywood in Chengannur, Keltron controls in Aroor, potassium chloride in Mavelikkara, and coconuts and coconut oil in Thanneermukkom.
 Other important commodities manufactured in these towns are copra, glass, mats and matches.

 In recent times, tourism has become a major source of revenue.
 This is mainly due to the presence of houseboats that provide the tourists with a view of the scenic backwaters of the town.
-Another reason is the proximity to other tourist spots like Munnar, Varkala, Alappuzha and Wayanad.
-Furthermore, as per the Tourist Statstics by Kerala Tourism, there is a 74.55% increase in tourists arriving in Alleppey between 2021 and 2020 while the average for the entire state stands at 51.09%.
+Another reason is the proximity to other tourist spots like Munnar, Varkala and Wayanad.
+Furthermore, as per the Tourist Statistics by Kerala Tourism, there is a 74.55% increase in tourists arriving in Alleppey between 2021 and 2020 while the average for the entire state stands at 51.09%.